apalmblad/manager-readme/README.md

 I've been told I have a tendency to stay away from superlatives, you may find you need to scale up my phrasing; my "pretty good" might be someone else's great.

-From peers, I'm coming from a very different environment.
-Any feedback on how to best succeed here is appreciated.
+From peers, any feedback on how to  succeed is appreciated.
 Catch my eye or pull me aside, and I'd love to grab a coffee.

 ### 1:1s